fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ### RSAES-OAEP

 the encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.
-Here is ME-OAEP encoding
+Here is EME-OAEP encoding operation:

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)